tarmot/lessnmore/README.md

 Lessn More increased the robustness of the insertion algorithm, prevented slug conflicts, updated the bookmarklets, added multiple auto-shorten modes, banned word lists, and enhanced security.

+### v2.1

+Trims punctuation from the right of the slug, per [best practices](http://alanhogan.com/tips/rel-shortlink-for-short-urls)

 Legal